 Reservations and Fees

-1. Reservations are accepted up to 6 months in advance.
+1. Reservations are accepted 14 days prior and up to 6 months in advance.
 District reservations and council events may be made 18 months in advance.

-1. Units must have at least two (2) adult leaders at all times.
-The adult leader in charge must be at least 21 years old.
-Coed Venturing crews must have both male and female leadership.
+1. Two registered adult leaders 21 years of age or over are required at all Scouting activities, including meetings.
+There must be a registered female adult leader 21 years of age or over in every unit serving females.
+A registered female adult leader 21 years of age or over must be present for any activity involving female youth.
+Notwithstanding the minimum leader requirements, age- and program-appropriate supervision must always be provided.
 At least one participating adult must be certified in 'Youth Protection Training' for all scouting activities.
 Youth are not to be without adult supervision while roaming camp grounds.
-You are responsible for your Scouts and their actions.
+You are responsible for your attendees and their actions at all times.
 The buddy system should always be used at camp.

 2. Absolutely no cooking inside buildings that do not have built-in cooking facilities.
 Liquid fuels and propane must be used under direct adult